FormidableLabs/spectacle/README.md

 Alternatively, you can `npm install spectacle` and write your own build configurations.
 We also provide full UMD builds (with a `Spectacle` global variable) of the library at `dist/spectacle.js` and `dist/spectacle.min.js` for more general use cases.
 You could, for example, include the library via a script tag with: `https://unpkg.com/spectacle@VERSION/dist/spectacle.min.js`.

+Note that we have webpack externals for `react`, `react-dom`, and `prop-types`, so you will need to provide them in your upstream build or something like linking in via `script` tages in your HTML page for all three libraries.
+This comports with our project dependencies which place these three libraries in `peerDependencies`.

 But really, it is SO much easier to just use the boilerplate.
 Trust me.

 <a name="development"></a>